bangaloresolutionshub/essbase/Lab14/LabGuide14.md

 ![](./images/image14_14.png "")

 5. Go to Year.
-Click on Zoom In – All levels.
+Click on Zoom in – All levels.
 You will now see the numbers broken down to leaf level Months.
 ‘Zoom in’ drills down to display details.
 To zoom in on a member, perform one of the following actions:

         a.
 Select the member and then, on the Essbase ribbon, click Zoom In.
         b.
 Double-click the member.